garrett-sutton/garrett-sutton.github.io/_drafts/paris-2024.md

 chapel.
 We stopped by the gift shop and then went into the end of the daily mass to the few things we bought to be blessed.
 The chapel itself was beautiful and it was enlightening to read Saint Catherine Laboure's story.
+Fun fact.
+Based on what I read, the Virgin Mary's apparition to Saint Catherine Laboure established the foundation of the Dogma of the Immaculate Conception.

 I'd like to call out what I percieve to be a little bit of God's work around our visit to the chapel.
 Prior to getting